liamdon/FixSnapchatCameraForZoom/README.md

 #### Non-developers

 * [Download the zip file here](https://github.com/liamdon/FixZoomCameraForSnapchat/archive/master.zip)
-* Unzip it, and open the directory
+* Unzip it, and open the directory that is created
 * Open the Terminal ([instructions here](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac#trml663c6997))
-* Drag the 'fix.sh' into the terminal
+* Drag the 'fix.sh' file into the Terminal window
-* Hit return, and type your Mac password
+* Hit return, and type your password
+* Close the Terminal window
 * Zoom now works with Snap Camera again

 #### Developers